pimutils/vdirsyncer/docs/config.rst

   Examples:

-  - ``collections = ["from b", "foo", "bar"]`` makes vdirsyncer synchronize the collections from side B, and also the collections named "foo" and "bar".
+  - ``collections = ["from b", "foo", "bar"]`` makes vdirsyncer synchronize all the collections from side B, and also the collections named "foo" and "bar".

   - ``collections = ["from b", "from a"]`` makes vdirsyncer synchronize all existing collections on either side.